-- (9) Robert D. Jaffee has pledged to Richard M. Jaffee, as trustee, 119,166 shares of Class B Stock ("the shares") to secure performance by Amco Corporation of a Stock Purchase Agreement dated July 28, 1992, between Amco Corporation and Richard M. Jaffee, as trustee, relating to the sale to Amco Corporation of certain shares of Common Stock of Amco Corporation that were owned by Richard M. Jaffee, as trustee.
-Robert D. Jaffee's pledge of the shares also secures Amco's performance of a related Consulting and Non-Competition Agreement with Richard M. Jaffee.
-(Robert D. Jaffee and Richard M. Jaffee are brothers and Robert D. Jaffee is Chairman of the Board of Amco Corporation).
+Richard M. Jaffee are brothers and Robert D. Jaffee is Chairman of the Board of Amco Corporation).
 Robert D. Jaffee has the sole right to vote the shares until the occurrence of an event of default, after which Richard M. Jaffee has the sole right to vote the shares.
-If there were to be a foreclosure on, and sale of, the shares, control of the Company would be unchanged. - (10) Includes 4,701 shares owned by Mr. Richard V. Hardin's spouse, and 1,570 shares of Common Stock which Mr. Hardin has the right to acquire within 60 days of September 30, 1994; Mr. Hardin is the Company's Group Vice President, Technology, and Richard M. Jaffee's son-in-law. - (11) Includes 31,111 shares of Class B Stock owned by Richard V. Hardin's spouse; but does not include 1,500 shares of Class B Stock owned by his spouse as trustee for their child.
+If there were to be a foreclosure on, and sale of, the shares, control of the Company would be unchanged.

+- (10) Includes 4,701 shares owned by Mr. Richard V. Hardin's spouse, and 1,570 shares of Common Stock which Mr. Hardin has the right to acquire within 60 days of September 30, 1994; Mr. Hardin is the Company's Group Vice President, Technology, and Richard M. Jaffee's son-in-law. - (11) Includes 31,111 shares of Class B Stock owned by Richard V. Hardin's spouse and 1,500 shares of Class B Stock owned by his spouse as trustee for their child